EGI-Federation/documentation/content/en/users/getting-started/_index.md

 Users of the service are asked to provide appropriate acknowledgement of the use in scientific publications.
-The following acknowledgement text can be used for this purpose (you can adapt to match the exact providers in your case):
+The following acknowledgement text can be used for this purpose (you should adapt to match the exact providers in your case):

 **This work used advanced computing resources from the 100%IT, CESGA, CLOUDIFIN, CYFRONET-CLOUD, GSI-LCG2, IFCA-LCG2, IN2P3-IRES, INFN-CATANIA-STACK,